Piper Alpha: Occidental “never ever apologised.”

 The ‘blank flange theory’, initiated within days of the explosion by the J R Petrie report was like a baton of blame in a race to judgement that ended in Lord Caplan’s court in 1997.
 It was first passed on to Lord Cullen by J. R. Petrie, was then grasped by Occidental who used it to serve a Notice of Blame on the supervisor of the dead fitter Terence Sutton, then fumbled by Lord Fraser before Lord Caplan crossed the finish line with it.

-An event that no one had witnessed had been refined to such a degree by so-called experts that men who had probably never used a spanner in their lives could even say how tight a dead man’s fingers had turned the fasteners on a blank flange.
+An event that no one had witnessed had been refined to such a degree by so-called experts that men who had probably never used a spanner in their lives could even say how tight a dead man’s fingers had turned the nuts and bolts of a blank flange.

 The three judges bought the story told by J. R. Petrie, but I never did.
 To me they were not three just men, rather they were just three men doing what the establishment expected of them.